davidebolo1993/VISOR/README.md

 - INFO for 'insertion' must be a valid DNA sequence of any length.
 Allowed chars are A,C,T,G,N
 - INFO for 'inversion' must be __None__
 - INFO for 'duplication' must be __number__; number is the number of time segment appears
+- INFO for 'snp' must be __nuc__; nuc is the nucleotide that will be used to introduce the variant
 - INFO for 'tr expansion' must be __motif:number__ motif is a valid DNA motif, number is number of motif to insert
 - INFO for 'tr contraction' must be __motif:number__; motif is a valid DNA motif, number is number of motif to delete
 - INFO for 'ptr' must be __motif:number__; motif motif is a valid DNA motif, number is number of motif to insert